CornellDataScience/info1998/index.md

 ## Enrollment Information
 ----------------------------------------------------------------------------------------
 Enrollment for Spring 2025 will open in January 2025!
+Please fill out our [interest form.](https://docs.google.com/forms/d/e/1FAIpQLSfhipdnPHETS2pjxRzvis_fNHuLeoiHnhXVo3DssASIkWyJ3Q/viewform)

 <!-- Unfortunately, this semester we are unable to accommodate for students who are at their college's credit limit, or have a scheduling conflict in Student Center. -->